Patrick-Samson-Udama-Eneche/landscape-character-nigeria/README.md

 ## License

-This code is licensed under an MIT license.
-See file LICENSE.txt for details on the usage and distribution terms.
+This repository is licensed under an [CC-By Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode).
+See the License.txt for details on the terms of usage and (re)distribution.